 Well, it doesn’t get much more boring than this, right?
 But people struggling with histamine often have a hard time with citrus fruits, so adding Vitamin C to the mix as a natural antihistamine could make sense.

-When I was having what felt like high histamine days, taking 1,000 – 1,500mg of Vitamin C calmed and centered me.
-Of course, as we document on our AOC1 gene page, Vitamin C is a diamine oxidase co-factor, so this makes sense.
+As we document on our AOC1 gene page, Vitamin C is a diamine oxidase co-factor, so this makes sense.

 Studies have also shown that Vitamin C helps to degrade histamine directly, but be careful, as I mention in a recent blog, not all Vitamin C is created equal.
 There are concerns about heavy metal toxicity in Vitamin C sourced from China